Welcome to this week’s Survival Buzz with an update on my own preps and announcements from the Backdoor Survival blog.

 Shoe Goo: Now really, Shoe Goo belongs in every emergency kit.
 Why did I not tell you about that sooner?
 This stuff will repair, boots, shoes, gloves, broken heels and a whole lot more.

 LE LED Headlamp, 18 White LED and 2 Red LED, 4 Brightness Levels: This is a fantastic deal on a headlamp.
-As of this writing, $6.99 with free shipping.
 Batteries are included.

 FordEx Group 300lm Mini Cree Led Flashlight: FAVORITE!
 More flashlights.
-At the time of this writing, the red one is only $3.80 with free shipping.
+At the time of this writing, the red one is free shipping.
 It is super mini sized, bright and waterproof.
 Plus, it uses a single, standard AA sized battery.